 Smart buyers require a professional property inspection when purchasing real estate, with satisfactory results as a contingency for the sale to close.

-For most people buying a first home/land is a significant investment and to help safeguard you from buying a property with issues that might cost you thousands, you must spend ample time inspecting the property yourself and asking the agent the right questions.
+For most people buying a first home/land is a significant investment and to help safeguard you from buying a property with issues that might cost you thousands, it is critical you spend ample time inspecting the property yourself and asking the agent the right questions.

 Home inspections can help place a value on a home and identify any problems that need solving, but they’re not for everyone.